nolotiro/nolotiro.org/README.md

 bundle exec rake ts:start
 ```

-For delayed tasks (like sending emails) we use Resque, that uses Redis.
+For delayed tasks (like sending emails) we use Sidekiq, that uses Redis.
 Also we use Redis to cache things.

 ```
-sudo apt-get install redis-server rake resque:work QUEUE='*'
+sudo apt-get install redis-server bundle exec sidekiq
 ```

 For recaptcha you need to [signup](https://www.google.com/recaptcha/admin/create)